imbev/simplematrixbotlib/CONTRIBUTING.md

 # How can I contribute?

-Thank you for taking your time to view and possibly contribute to SImple-Matrix-Bot-Lib!
+Thank you for taking your time to view and possibly contribute to simplematrixbotlib!

 ### Reporting Bugs

-To report a bug in Simple-Matrix-Bot-Lib, select the bug report template from [here](https://github.com/KrazyKirby99999/simple-matrix-bot-lib/issues/new/choose) and replace the default and blank values with the appropriate information.
-You can also join Simple-Matrix-Bot-Lib's Matrix room located at [#simplematrixbotlib:matrix.org](https://matrix.to/#/#simplematrixbotlib:matrix.org) to discuss your problem with members.
+To report a bug in simplematrixbotlib, select the bug report template from [here](https://github.com/KrazyKirby99999/simple-matrix-bot-lib/issues/new/choose) and replace the default and blank values with the appropriate information.
+You can also join simplematrixbotlib's Matrix room located at [#simplematrixbotlib:matrix.org](https://matrix.to/#/#simplematrixbotlib:matrix.org) to discuss your problem with members.

 ### Suggesting Features

-To suggest a feature for Simple-Matrix-Bot-Lib, select the feature request template from [here](https://github.com/KrazyKirby99999/simple-matrix-bot-lib/issues/new/choose) and add clear and precise details concerning your suggestion.
+To suggest a feature for simplematrixbotlib, select the feature request template from [here](https://github.com/KrazyKirby99999/simple-matrix-bot-lib/issues/new/choose) and add clear and precise details concerning your suggestion.

 ### Improving the Source Code

-If you want to contribute to Simple-Matrix-Bot-Lib, the most direct method is to improve the source code.
+If you want to contribute to simplematrixbotlib, the most direct method is to improve the source code.

 # How do I improve the Source Code?